DSU-Digital-Sound-Design/s-25-mus-109-musicianship-II/content/schedule.md

 ## Tuesday

 - Syllabus
-- Show how to access course textbook.
+- Show how to access the course textbook.
 - [How do we evaluate and talk about sound?](../lectures/week-1/4-moylan/)
 - [Corey introduction](../lectures/week-1/0-corey/)
 - `Quiz 0` - 1 octave, 1 band, + 12 dB, sound file, freq 500 to 2000 Hz